counterfactual/monorepo/packages/node/README.md

 In order for the Node to produce state-update commitments, it needs access to some signing keys.

-There are two ways in which this is supported:j
+There are two ways in which this is supported:

-1. A [`mnemonic`](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) string is provided at the "MNEMONIC" key of the Store service that gets passed into the Node upon instantiation.
-If no mnemonic is provided in the Store, one is randomly generated and written to the Store.
-The mnemonic is used to generate a "public identifer" for the Node (the address by which the Node is known by).
+1. A [`mnemonic`](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) string is provided at the "MNEMONIC" key of the store service that gets passed into the `Node` upon instantiation.
+If no mnemonic is provided in the store, one is randomly generated and written to the store.
+The mnemonic is used to generate a "public identifer" for the `Node` (the address by which the `Node` is known by).
 It is also used to generate private keys which are specific to `AppInstance`s.

-2. Instead of supplying a mnemonic, the operator supplies two other arguments:
+2. Instead of supplying a mnemonic, the `Node` operator supplies two other arguments:

-- a [public extended key](https://bitcoin.org/en/glossary/extended-key) which will serve as the "public identifier" of the Node, and will be used to generate signer addresses at `AppInstance`-specific derivation paths
+- a [public extended key](https://bitcoin.org/en/glossary/extended-key) which will serve as the "public identifier" of the `Node`, and will be used to generate signer addresses at `AppInstance`-specific derivation paths for signature verification in the protocols.
 - a callback function that offers the generation of a signing key given a specific derivation path.
-This enables the consumer of a Node (i.e. wallets) to not reveal any mnemonics but provide the ability to sign state isolated to specific `AppInstance`s.
-The Node also exposes a reference implementation of this as a static method available to external callers.
+This enables the consumer of the `Node` (i.e. wallets) to not reveal any mnemonics but provide the ability to sign state isolated to specific `AppInstance`s.

+The `Node` package exposes a reference implementation of the second approach through a function named `generatePrivateKeyGeneratorAndXPubPair` which produces these 2 arguments given a mnemonic.

 ## Apps and OutcomeTypes